lblod/delta-producer-publication-graph-maintainer/README.md

 # delta-producer-publication-graph-maintainer

-Producer service resposible for:
+Producer service responsible for:
   - maintaining the publication graph which acts as a source of truth for the delta diff files generation
-  - excuting the preriodic healing of the publication graph
+  - executing the periodic healing of the publication graph
-  - excuting the initial sync of the publication graph
+  - executing the initial sync of the publication graph

 ## Tutorials